Heuristic Search for Linear Positive Systems: Introduction

-Within the field of optimal control, recent works like \citep*{blanchini23exact} and \citep{rantzer22explicit} focus on explicit solutions to the Bellman equation for subclasses of positive linear systems.
-In \citep*{ohlin23optimal}, the class of applicable systems is extended to include coupled homogeneous input constraints, allowing for the modeling of network routing problems while maintaining these computational advantages.
+Within the field of optimal control, recent works like \citep*{blanchini23exact} and \citep{rantzer22explicit} focus on explicit solutions to the Bellman equation for subclasses of positive linear systems. {The latter work formulates a linear program for the synthesis of the optimal controller.
+Previously, it has been shown in \citep{aitrami07synthesis} that stabilizing controller gains for linear positive systems can be found via linear programming.} In \citep*{ohlin23optimal}, the class of applicable systems is extended to include coupled homogeneous input constraints, allowing for the modeling of network routing problems while maintaining these computational advantages.
 Similar properties of solutions to the Bellman equation for a set of MDP with cost function based on the Kullback-Leibler divergence are noted in \citep{todorov06linearly}, with applications to optimal transport on networks.
 The use of upper and lower bounds on a general cost function for optimal control problems is explored in \citep{lincoln06relaxing} as a means to relax the problem formulation, allowing solutions to be suboptimal to an extent, in exchange for improved performance.

 This work shows an analogy between a subset of the class of positive linear systems described in \citep{ohlin23optimal} and SSP, with solutions for one class being provably optimal for the other.
 We develop linear upper and lower bounds for the class of positive systems mentioned above, inspired by heuristic search algorithms, that also yield explicit solutions to the Bellman equation.
 Using these bounds, we propose an algorithm inspired by existing heuristic search methods for SSP to find local solutions to the described class of optimal control problems.